 At Exelon, our goals are to capitalize on environmental leadership and low-carbon nuclear energy and to run our nuclear fleet at world-class levels.
 Exelon Generation’s operating excellence is central to our continuing success.

-- Optimizing Clean-Air Generation: In 2013, Exelon’s nuclear fleet achieved an average capacity factor of 94.1 percent and generated a record-setting 134 million net megawatt-hours of electricity while emitting virtually no greenhouse gases (GHG).
+- Optimizing Clean-Air Generation: In 2014, Exelon’s nuclear fleet achieved an average capacity factor of 93.4% and generated more than 150 million net megawatt-hours of electricity while emitting virtually no greenhouse gases (GHG).

 - Investing in Reliable Operations: Exelon Power’s fleet of fossil, renewable and hydroelectric units in 16 states provided over 44 million MWh of generation in 2013.